niledatabase/nile-js/packages/react/src/components/Metrics/README.md

 ## useMetrics

 It is expected that the basic charts provided by this library will not meet the needs of every use case.
-For custom charts, the `useMetrics` hook can be used to request and format data, to then be iterated on.
+For custom charts, the `useMetrics` hook can be used to request and format data, and then iterated on.

 ### Usage

-Assuming a metric is being prodiced of uptime 1 being up and 0 being down...
+Assuming a metric is being produced of uptime 1 being up and 0 being down...

 ```typescript
 function MyMetricComponent() {